sillevl/course-databases/excercises/using_git_for_exercises.md

 #### README.md

-Before continuing we should add a readme to the repository.
+Before continuing we should add a readme file to the repository.
 This allows you to publish some basic information and documentation about the exercises.
 It is also really handy as it is the page that is shown on Github when you visit a repository page of someone.

 Start by creating a file in the top directory of your repository called `README.md`.
 Make sure to put the filename in capitals and also make sure that the extension is correct.